-- Call your client's family.
+- Every jail in Texas is required to perform a very basic mental health screening at jail intake.
+Get a copy of the form filled out about your client, also known as the Texas Uniform Health Status Update form (the form is in Appendix D).
+37 Tex.
+Admin.
+Code § 273.4.7 Every jail is required to run a Mental History Check (37 Tex.
+Admin.
+Code § 273.5(c)) using the Continuity of Care Query system, which runs the client's name through a database of anyone who has ever received mental health services under a state contract. - Call your client's family.
 The family is often the best, most current source of information about your client's mental health treatment and history.
 Family members can also connect you with treatment professionals. - Talk informally with jail staff.
 Do they report bizarre behavior or complaints from other inmates about your client? - Find out where your client is housed in the jail facility.
 Many jails have special mental health or observation cells.
-These may be designated on your client's file or on a county computer screen. - Every jail in Texas is required to perform a very basic mental health screening at jail intake.
-Get a copy of the form filled out about your client. - If a mental health evaluation has been conducted pursuant to the Texas Code of Criminal Procedure art.
-16.22 you should receive a copy of the mental health expert's report.
+These may be designated on your client's file or a county database. - If a mental health evaluation has been conducted pursuant to the Texas Code of Criminal Procedure art.
+16.22, you should receive a copy of the mental health expert's report.
 You should know that the prosecutor also receives a copy of this report.
 The assessment is solely for purposes of assuring the provision of mental health services, but you may be able to use it to help get the charges against your client dismissed, help get your client diverted to a mental health facility, help your client secure release on personal bond, or help obtain a full competency evaluation. - If your client is being treated while in jail or is housed in a special cell, serve a Request for Medical Information on jail staff.
 Usually jail staff has some information on persons in the jail who exhibit mental illness or take medications. - Look at the police report for any indication of mental illness or bizarre behavior by your client at the time of arrest. - If your client is being charged with a probation violation, ask your client's probation officer if your client has a history of mental illness or is currently on a specialized probation caseload. - If your client has been in court before, investigate whether prior competence proceedings were conducted. - Look at information about your client collected by the pretrial release program.
 These programs may have collected some information on your client's mental health status in the course of determining his or her eligibility for pretrial bond.